 Our Greatest Danger, beyond Poverty, is Corruption – Victor Brobbey

-Addressing participants of the NCCE’s national dialogue, as part of activities scheduled under the “Strengthening the Rule of Law and the Fight against Corruption in Ghana” project, which is co-funded by the European Union and implemented by the GIZ, Mr. Brobbey expressed grave concern at the subtle but corrosive decline of the very values that underpin our democracy and shared humanity.
+Addressing participants of the NCCE’s national dialogue, as part of activities scheduled under the “Strengthening the Rule of Law and the Fight against Corruption in Ghana” project, Mr. Brobbey expressed grave concern at the subtle but corrosive decline of the very values that underpin our democracy and shared humanity.

 According to him, the provision of fertile grounds, either advertently or otherwise, for corruption to fester is a crisis of moral direction, undermining the practice of the rule of law, and serving as a threat to the observance and prevalence of true justice in the country.
 “Our revered institutions remain untainted, and there are stories of traditional authorities and religious leaders, who are supposed to serve as gatekeepers, demanding monetary favours before granting audience; how can we build a just society this way?”, Mr. Brobbey queried.